ista-vamos/hna/README.md

 that is stored into `/tmp/hna` (if not specified otherwise with `--out-dir`).
 Similarly to `hnl.py`, you migh (need to) use the parameters `--csv-header`, `--alphabet`, and `--debug`.

+### Generting code is slow

+The code generator is filled with different assertions, some of them are pretty expensive.
+If you experience a problem with speed generation, try running the generators with `python -OO` or using PyPy.